Half of them

 Then I'd google the medical director on the state board.
 Then the address on the secretary of state's business search.
 Then sometimes I'd call the spa and ask a question I already knew the answer to, just to see who picked up and how they handled it.
 Thirty minutes a spa, maybe forty if I got curious.
 I did this for friends and family two or three hundred times before it occurred to me that I could not, by hand, do this for everyone who needs it.

-I built Aura because the math didn't scale to 8,030 spas and I am one woman, doll.
+I built Aura because the math didn't scale — 8,030 spa businesses to read through to find the real med spas, and I am one woman, doll.

 What Aura checks before she puts a spa on the register